 A Star Dweller and the main antagonist from 1978 Dan Dare Annual.
 Solan had a truly spectacular design.
 Like a weird cross between a Gargoyle and a Treen.
 Solan was one of the most powerful and dangerous creatures that Dan ever came across.

-Solan has incredible mental powers, So much that he is able to build an entire city as well as several creatures and monsters such as the fearsome Scarag.
+Solan has incredible mental powers, So much that he is able to build an entire city as well as several creatures and monsters such as the fearsome Scarag from his mind.
 Throughout the adventure Solan works alongside an evil human criminal named Mytax who wants revenge against humanity.
 The ending of the story sees Solan’s father arrive where it is revealed that Solan is in fact a child.

 The ending is lifted straight from the Charlie X episode of Star Trek the original series, and its nowhere near as effective as it either, though the image of the gigantic Star Dwellers flying into space is absolutely striking.
 Despite the unoriginality of the conclusion to the story I still think that Solan was a great villain who again would have lots of potential in a future Dare series.
 A god like alien with an unusual friendship with one of the Earth’s worst criminals, who can conjor creatures with his mind, and who looks like a green Angel!